Virginia Tech® home

 • Support the efforts of the chair.

-• Plan Fall and Spring meetings; determine time and place; secure place and catering; with Chair, determine invited speaker.
+• Help to plan the Fall and Spring meetings; with Chair, determine invited speaker.

 Past Chair: The Chair becomes the Past Chair at the conclusion of the one-year term and serves for one year.
 The Past Chair cannot be elected Chair Elect for seven years.
 The duties are as follows: